telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-3.1.md

 Once you have configured the rest of the options to your liking, click `Finish` and a new project, containing all the necessary files and packages to host the Telerik Reporting REST service instance, will be added to your solution.

+## Manually configuring the Telerik.Reporting REST Service

-## Creating a Sample ASP.NET Core 3.1 Project
+### Creating a Sample ASP.NET Core 3.1 Project

 First, you need to create a new ASP.NET Core project: